aduh95/schwifty-markdown/README.md

   fine.
 * Be sure that the support for
-  [ES6 Modules is available for your browser](//caniuse.com/#feat=es6-module) to able to use the generated table of content and the automatic refresh.
+  [ES6 Modules is available for your browser](//caniuse.com/#feat=es6-module) to able to use the generated table of contents and the automatic refresh.

 #### Print to PDF